RETURN TO UFO PAGE | E-MAIL ME

 A.

 The second problem I have with the idea is why these supposedly advanced cultures would take such chances.
-In other words, they are compromising themselves through the most crude and primitive efforts to examine their human subjects, plus surely they must understand that they are traumatizing their subjects and in leaving residual subconscious memories of the encounters where they can be fairly effortlessly accessed via hypnosis, threaten the veil of secrecy they are supposedly attempting to maintain.
-It strikes me that if an alien race did have a habit of kidnapping human specimens for study (or whatever it is they're trying to do) they should at least have the capacity to not merely suppress the memory of such an event, but entirely remove them from the memory centers of the brain (in which case there would be no alien abduction stories to be recalled and, hence, no controversy in the first place—an interesting little Catch 22).
+In other words, why would they compromise themselves my effectively kidnapping unwilling human subjects and performing all manner of usually bizarre physical procedures on them that often leave them traumatized, and yet permit these procedures to still be recalled by their subjects via hypnosis, thereby threatening the veil of secrecy they are supposedly attempting to maintain?
+It strikes me that if an alien race did have a habit of kidnapping human specimens for study (or whatever it is they're trying to do) they should at least have the capacity to not merely suppress the memory of such an event, but entirely remove the memory from the brain (in which case there would be no alien abduction stories to be recalled and, hence, no controversy in the first place—an interesting little Catch 22).

 Q. But so many people remember being abducted by aliens.
 They can't all be wrong, can they?